Three ways to share a QPU: Scheduling strategies for hybrid Quantum-HPC applications: Conclusion Perspectives

 \subsection{Future work}

 Several directions for future work emerge from our findings.
-The vQPU approach depends heavily on the specific HPC centre set-up, policies, and machine API; this work focused on evaluating the scheduling performance in a realistic usage scenario, while the details of the Slurm configuration and the additional services necessary to support this solution in a production environment (e.g., authorization, billing, quotas) are beyond the scope of this paper and will be addressed in future work.
+The vQPU approach depends heavily on the specific HPC centre set-up, policies, and machine API; this work focused on evaluating the scheduling performance in a realistic usage scenario, while the details of the Slurm configuration and the additional services necessary to support this solution in a production environment (e.g., authorisation, billing, quotas) are beyond the scope of this paper and will be addressed in future work.

+Another key aspect will be to investigate how the performance of the proposed approaches depends on specific algorithmic features that alter the interplay between quantum and classical resources, such as variational versus non-variational algorithms, thereby expanding our evaluation to a more diverse set of workloads.

-For malleability, the integration of newer DMR versions that dynamically detect node readiness may further reduce reconfiguration overheads.
+For malleability, we aim to design and experiment with customised reconfiguration policies to enable the orchestration of more complex workloads.
+Concurrently, the integration of newer DMR versions that dynamically detect node readiness may further reduce reconfiguration overheads.
 Additionally, exploring the interplay between malleability and communication efficiency in HPC-QC workloads represents a promising research direction.
 For workflow decomposition, extending the experimental evaluation to scenarios involving actual quantum hardware (rather than emulated QPUs) and investigating the combination of workflow orchestration with malleable sub-tasks are natural next steps.
-More broadly, evaluating the three strategies under larger-scale, more diverse workloads and with different quantum computing technologies (e.g., neutral atoms, trapped ions) will be essential to generalise the present findings.
+More broadly, evaluating the three strategies under larger-scale, more diverse workloads and with different quantum computing technologies (e.g., neutral atoms, trapped ions) will be essential to further generalise the validation of the presented scheduling methodology.